BigDataRepublic/hyperion/user-docs/SetupEnvironment.md

 Make sure to restart Docker after installing the certificate to make sure it's known in the Docker daemon as well, otherwise you won't be able to push images.

 ### Linux
-Copy the ca.crt file that you can find in the .zip file you received to `/etc/docker/certs.d/10.8.0.1:30000/ca.crt` on your Docker host or add the ca.crt file to your trusted CA store (`/etc/pki/ca-trust/source/anchors/hyperion.crt` on CentOS, `/usr/local/share/ca-certificates` on Ubuntu).
+Copy the `ca.crt` file that you can find in the .zip file you received to `/etc/docker/certs.d/10.8.0.1:30000/ca.crt` and to your trusted CA store (`/etc/pki/ca-trust/source/anchors/hyperion.crt` on CentOS, `/usr/local/share/ca-certificates` on Ubuntu).

-When you do the latter, make sure to reload your certificates (`sudo update-ca-trust extract` for CentOS, `sudo update-ca-certificates` for Ubuntu).
+You need to reload your certificates (`sudo update-ca-trust extract` for CentOS, `sudo update-ca-certificates` for Ubuntu).
 Make sure to restart Docker after installing the certificate to make sure it's known in the Docker daemon as well, otherwise you won't be able to push images.

 ## Setting up the VPN